Updated: Dec 16, 2020

-Influential and effective leaders think about and invest in the future.
-It is easy to be distracted and focus on the latest emails and goings on but addressing only today’s tasks, the latest fire drill or the latest demands will lead to you never being quite in control.
+The most influential and effective leaders think about and invest in the future.
+It is easy to be distracted and focus on the latest emails and goings-on but addressing only today’s tasks, the latest fire drill or the latest demands will lead to you never being in control.
 Some managers go from one crisis to the next, one fire drill to the next because they don’t spend the time thinking about and investing in the future.
 I believe there is a better way.

 Leaders invest in the future

 Developing people, developing your team and working to improve the capability and performance of the people around you is, in my view, the ultimate form of long term influence.
 By developing people for the future, we are helping them grow and reach their potential.
 Aspiring leaders have a growth mindset and believe in developing the abilities of their people, which in turn improves the effectiveness of their team.

 There is no single way to achieve this as people learn differently and have a wide range of strengths and weaknesses.
 Having this mindset is key and along with self-awareness will help you to spot opportunities to help your people.
 Leaders will

 Do their utmost to give their teams what they need to succeed